-We welcome you to your journey of graduate study in the Hospitality Management (HMT) Program, a part of the Department of Nutrition, Dietetics, and Hospitality Management, College of Human Sciences at Auburn University.
+We welcome you to your journey of graduate study in the School of Hospitality Management (HOSP) Program, a part of the College of Human Sciences at Auburn University.
 This journey will at times be exciting, at other times challenging, but at all times, interesting.
 This handbook is designed to assist you along the way.
 Think of it as a map, a set of guideposts, and a reference manual.

-We, the HMT graduate faculty, take our responsibilities to you very seriously.
+We, the HOSP graduate faculty, take our responsibilities to you very seriously.
 To succeed in graduate studies, you will have to take your responsibilities very seriously as well.
 However, the rewards can be many: a fulfilling career, enhanced understanding of your chosen field, a growing circle of professional colleagues and contacts, and the reward of a high level of personal accomplishment.
 We encourage you to resolve to set the highest standards for each milestone in your pursuit of your degree.
 We wish you well in your studies and encourage you to seek us out when questions and problems arise.

-The Department of Nutrition, Dietetics, and Hospitality Management offers graduate study leading to the Master of Science (M.S.) and the Doctor of Philosophy (Ph.D.) degrees with an option in nutrition or HOTEL AND RESTAURANT MANAGEMENT.
-The Department emphasizes the integration of knowledge from various fields for the purpose of understanding and developing professional skills for careers in higher education and government, as well as food, health-care, and hospitality industries.
+The School of Hospitality Management offers graduate study leading to the Master of Science (M.S.) and the Doctor of Philosophy (Ph.D.) degrees in HOSPITALITY MANAGEMENT.

-Master of Science Degree: The Master of Science (M.S.) degree in Nutrition with an option in Hotel and Restaurant Management is designed to provide advanced education for the rapidly evolving hospitality field.
+Master of Science Degree: The M.S. degree in Hospitality Management is designed to provide advanced education for the rapidly evolving hospitality field.
 Students have a choice of two study tracks: the on-campus thesis or non-thesis program (non-thesis also offered in distance learning format).
 The M.S. degree requires a minimum of 30 semester hours for the thesis track and 33 for non-thesis.
-The principle difference between the two programs is the emphasis on primary research.
+The principal difference between the two programs is the emphasis on primary research.
 The thesis project aims to develop the necessary skills to perform high level, timely and relevant research aimed to rejuvenate existing hospitality thinking and practice.
-For the individuals interested in combining current work life with the need for educational and professional advancement, the non-thesis requirements include completion of a primary research project relevant to the student's direct business environment.
+For the individuals interested in combining current work life with the need for educational and professional advancement, the non-thesis requirements include completion of a research project relevant to the student's business environment.
 Both Master's tracks offer an interesting blend of theoretical and applied courses created to keep students abreast of current management thinking and practice.
 Particular emphasis is placed on informed decision-making and management in a global context.

-Doctor of Philosophy Degree: The Doctor of Philosophy (Ph.D.) degree in Nutrition with an option in Hotel and Restaurant Management is offered to students interested in developing research skills beyond the master's level and is focused on an academically oriented career.
+Doctor of Philosophy Degree: The Ph.D. degree in Hospitality Management is offered to students interested in developing research skills beyond the master's level and is focused on an academically oriented career.
 The Ph.D. program places a strong emphasis on methodology and the scientific process and equips students with the skill set necessary to make significant contributions in the chosen research field.
-Ph.D students are provided one-on-one research supervision at the graduate faculty.
-Doctoral students are encouraged to interact with the Capella Hotel Group senior leadership team and to identify other possible research partnerships, in order to develop projects that are ground-breaking and theoretically challenging from an applied perspective.
-The Ph.D program requires a minimum of 60 semester hours beyond the BS degree and a dissertation describing original research in the student's area of emphasis.
+Ph.D. students are provided one-on-one research supervision at the graduate faculty.
+Doctoral students are encouraged to interact with the Ithaka Hospitality Partners senior leadership team and to identify other possible research partnerships, in order to develop projects that are ground-breaking and theoretically challenging from an applied perspective.
+The Ph.D. program requires a minimum of 60 semester hours beyond the BS degree and a dissertation describing original research in the student's area of emphasis.